pupkinivan/Duke-imageDSP/README.md

 # Duke-imageDSP
-Here are my (Ivan Pupkin) personal notes, some implementations and comparisons of the methods exposed in the [Introduction to image and video processing course][course] by Guillermo Sapiro from Duke on Coursera.
+Here are my (Ivan Pupkin) personal notes, some implementations and comparisons of most methods exposed in the [Introduction to image and video processing course][course] by Guillermo Sapiro from Duke on Coursera.

 ## Notebooks

 All notes and algorithms were either implemented or exemplified in Jupyter Notebooks.
-They are:
+They are currently:

 1. Image compression: JPEG algorithm
 1. Image enhancement: histogram equalization, histogram matching